-See my event calendar if you’re interested in attending one of my workshops, classes, or retreats.
+See my event calendar if you’re interested in attending one of my other workshops, classes, or retreats.

 For folks looking for individual guidance, I generally prefer working with groups, but I do have a network of people I recommend for one-on-one instruction.

-These include Avi Craimer, a smart and experienced Toronto-based counsellor who also sees students virtually; my pal Jude Star, a street-smart synthesizer of meditation and psychotherapy who’s excellent with new meditators; and Buddhist Geeks husband-and-wife team Emily and Vincent Horn –both fine skilled teachers who do private sessions on the Web and have good training programs at their Meditate.io website.
+These include Avi Craimer, a smart and experienced Toronto-based counsellor who also sees students virtually; my pal Jude Star, a street-smart synthesizer of meditation and psychotherapy who’s excellent with new meditators; and Buddhist Geeks husband-and-wife team Emily and Vincent Horn – both fine skilled teachers who do private sessions and trainings via the Pragmatic Dharma website.
 Other options include my own teacher Shinzen Young, who hosts a superb Home Practice Program one weekend a month at very little cost, and Shinzen’s main facilitator Julianna Raye, who runs a mindfulness training program for students and would-be teachers here.

 There are also many meditation apps out there.
 Insight Timer is free.
 10% Happier – the one I’m on – has guided meditation videos from many great teachers.
 Their monthly subscription fee includes live support from a team of experienced meditation instructors, an interesting resource, and one version of the future of practice support (I imagine a meditation teacher call centre, everyone on their Zen headsets, the office filled with throw cushions and wind chimes).